aiven/devportal/CONTRIBUTING.rst

    Further reading
    ---------------

    This optional section can be added if we have extra resources that are similar or related, that we think someone might want to read.
 You can think of it as a very low tech recommendations engine.
+If you have a repo of the project in the tutorial, or any other related integrations or sample apps, this is a great place to share them.